ViRb3/dnEditor/README.md

  - The guys behind ICSHARPCODE (ILSpy) [Daniel Grunwald, David Srbecky, Ed Harvey, Siegfried Pammer Artur Zgodzinski, Eusebiu Marcu, Pent Ploompuu] for their unbelievable work.
  If they didn't keep their everything open-source I wouldn't have been able to add the decompiler for some 15 minutes.
+ - li0nsar3c00l for wanting to be here.
+And for helping me out too, of course.
+ - XenoCode for the icon dnEditor currently uses.

 ####All licenses can be found in the LICENSES.md file in the project root directory.